Umoren/umorensamuel.dev/content/posts/how-to-run-a-php-file.md

 * Copy your work folder and paste it in the htdocs folder.
 For instance, my work folder (has the PHP Script and all other gibberish) is HNG-Script and in the image below, you can find it in the htdocs folder.

   ![hng-script](/images/uploads/hng-script.png "My work folder")
 * Finally, type **localhost/your work folder name/**.
 In my case, it is **localhost/hng-script/**.
-It might take sometime, just wait.
+It might take some time, just wait.

   ![Result](/images/uploads/xampp2.png "PHP PROJECT IS LIVE!!!")

-That's how to setup a local server and run a PHP project on your  computer.
+That's how to set up a local server and run a PHP project on your  computer.

 ### SUMMARY

-PHP is a very beautiful and the most used server side language today.
+PHP is very beautiful and the most used server-side language today.
 In most PHP projects, for other developers ( JavaScript, Ruby, Python and so on)  to contribute, they need to setup the project on their machines.
 These are the steps in summary:

 \- Install Xampp